MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/coleobjectfactory-class.md

 ## <a name="remarks"></a>Açıklamalar

-`COleObjectFactory` Sınıfında aşağıdaki işlevleri gerçekleştirmek için üye işlevleri vardır:
+`COleObjectFactory` sınıfı aşağıdaki işlevleri gerçekleştirmek için üye işlevlere sahiptir:

 - Nesnelerin kaydını yönetme.